-If German credit default swaps continue to rise – pricing in rising liabilities on Berlin’s balance sheet – Deutsche Bank’s historic funding advantage will take a knock.
-But, for the likes of Bill Gross and John Paulson, the great sell-Germany trade has to deal with a looming ban on naked shorts and will only pay off if the cash market cracks.
+ECB President Mario Draghi’s game-changing bond program purchase plan announced on Thursday has ignited a market rally, prompting the question: will the so-called bubble in Bunds soon burst?
+For the likes of Bill Gross and John Paulson, the great sell-Germany trade has to deal with a looming ban on naked shorts and will only pay off if the cash market cracks.

 Simple short sales of Bunds have been a disastrous bet this year, so the focus for trading this anti-Germany view has shifted to the credit default swap market.
 Buying of default swap protection has proved a much better wager.
 Even as Bund yields plumbed new lows in June on a renewed flight-to-quality bid for safe paper, German default swaps pushed out sharply and at times inversely to the rally in the underlying debt.

 By the end of June, 10-year Germany sovereign default swaps were trading at 130 basis points, having started the year at 100bp, while the yield on the benchmark 10-year Bund was at 1.5%, having traded at and around 2% in January.
 The rise in the sovereign CDS level now threatens to remove the positive basis that has prevailed between Bunds and default swaps and provided comfort in the form of a cost-effective hedging option for holders of German debt who might share the concerns of Gross and Paulson about the absolute levels of yields.

 If German default swaps continue to push outwards, a second-order effect might be felt in terms of a reduction in the relative funding advantage enjoyed by Deutsche Bank from its implied sovereign guarantee.
 JPMorgan and Deutsche Bankhave been big beneficiaries of tight default swap levels relative to their main competitors in terms of securing increased client business since the 2008 crisis.